Shrike-Lab/HomeLab-PDU-V1/ASSEMBLY/README.md

 <br>

 ### PCB Assembly Bracket:
 If additional assitance is required during assembly, this bracket (Yellow) can be printed to hold the boards in place.
-It's then removed when the assembly is installed into a chassis.
+It's then removed and replaced with the reinforcment bracket when the assembly is installed into a chassis.
 <p float="center">
   <img src="https://github.com/Shrike-Lab/MiniLab-PSU/blob/main/Images/General/PCB-Assembly-Bracket.png" width="45%" />
 </p>